 Click the 'Play' button to read out loud this webpage content

-Rama Navami , the 9th day of the Shukla Paksa (Moon waxing phase / the bright fortnight) of the Tamil month of Chittirai (Mar- Apr) is celebrated as the birthday of Lord Rama, the arrival of the divine power on the earthplane.
-This day is also known as Chaitra Masa Shukla paksha Navami and it falls on the last day of the Chaitra-Navaratri (Vasanta Navaratri) celebrations.
+Rama Navami , the 9th day of the Shukla Paksha (waxing phase of the Moon or bright fortnight) in the Tamil month of Chithirai (Mar- Apr) is celebrated as the birthday of Lord Rama, the arrival of the divine power on the earth plane.
+This day is also known as Chaitra Masa Shukla Paksha Navami and it falls on the last day of the Chaitra Navaratri (Vasant Navaratri) celebrations.
 This is the time to inundate ourselves with the spirit of Lord Rama.

-Lord Rama is none other than Lord Vishnu and he is the 7th incarnation and is one among the gods mostly worshipped.
+Lord Rama is none other than Lord Vishnu and he is the 7th incarnation and is one of the widely worshipped Gods by the Hindu community.
 One of the greatest epic Ramayana unfolds the story of Lord Rama highlighting his characters, virtues and morals.
-He was beautiful, gentle, soft spoken; well accomplished, possessed the royal traits, selfless, his fame, skills, valor and proficiency had no limits and was matchless.
+He was beautiful, gentle, soft-spoken, well- accomplished, possessed royal traits and selfless.
+His fame, skills, valor and proficiency had no limits and were matchless.
 He was filled with compassion and an embodiment of humanity.
-He was an epitome of love.
-He was an ideal son, an ideal brother, an ideal husband, an ideal friend and an ideal king.
+He was an epitome of love, an ideal son, brother, husband, friend and king.
 He is the personification of all the highest ideals of man.
-As a responsible King of Ayodhya, the character of Ram represents the glory of sacrifice and honesty.
+As a responsible King of Ayodhya, the character of Rama represents the glory of sacrifice and honesty.

-On the Rama Navami day, devotees offer their prayers to Lord Rama and also observe fast.
-As a tradition or practice, first prayers are offer to Sun god, as Lord Rama belongs to the Surya dynasty or the Surya Vamsh, also called as Raghu Vamsh.
-As the Sun represents light and power, devotees worship the Sun god to gain his blessings for their life to be filled with light.
-People sing bhajans in the name of Lord, chant Rama Nama, read Ramayana.
+On the day of Rama Navami, devotees offer their prayers to Lord Rama and also observe fast.
+As a tradition or practice, first prayers are offer to Sun god, as Lord Rama belongs to the Surya Vamsh (Sun dynasty), which is also called as Raghu Vamsh.
+As the Sun represents light and power, devotees worship the Sun god to gain his blessings and to fill their lives with his divine light.
+People sing bhajans in the name of Lord, chant Rama Nama and read Ramayana.
 Chanting of Vedic hymns is an important part of the celebrations.
-Devotees undertake fasting to overcome all obstacles in life and find happiness in material world.
-Fasting on this day also help to purify soul, mind and body.
+Devotees undertake fasting to overcome all obstacles in life and find happiness in the material world.
+Fasting on this day can also help to purify soul, mind and body.

-Sri Rama Navami Vratham (fasting) is one of the important in Hindu practices.
-Many devotees observe a day long fasting from morning.
-Some take liquid diet on that day and some have one time meal.
-Food items like potatoes, garlic, ginger, onion etc are avoided.
-Some people only take fruits.
+Sri Rama Navami Vrat (fasting) is one of the important practices followed by the Hindus.
+Many devotees observe a day long fasting from the morning.
+Some people follow a liquid diet on that day and some may prefer to have a one-time meal.
+Food items like potatoes, garlic, ginger, onion etc. are generally avoided during fasting.
+Some people consume only fruits.